 The Betty Gay Collection is a great resource for Monroe County genealogists.
 Betty Gay was a dedicated researcher who traced the ancestry of many Monroe County families and donated copies of her research to our society.
 There are over 5000 names in the index to this collection, which contains obituaries, death records, family group sheets, and pedigree charts.
 Her collection is housed in over 35 binders on our shelves.
 Check out the index on our website and stop in the archives to see what Betty compiled on your family.

 While visiting our archives be sure to stop by the museum's archives to check out the massive obituary index, which covers deaths in the entire county from 1830's to current times.
 The museum also has a great photo archives and name/subject files.
 Many church histories which include biographies of members are located in the museum's archives, as well as 2 file cabinets housing 2500 folders of information about Monroe County Civil War soldiers.
 Plan to spend the day researching your family while here.
-We are adding to our collection and have just released an all county cemetery index on our website containing information on over 86,100 burials in our county.
+We are adding to our collection and have an all county cemetery index on our website containing information on over 86,100 burials in our county.